psam21/cb/docs/heritage-contribution-system.md

 ## Questions for Review

 1. **Field Names**: Are the field names culturally appropriate and clear?
-2. **Permissions**: Is the permission system comprehensive enough?
-3. **Time Periods**: Should we add more specific time period options?
+2. **Time Periods**: Should we add more specific time period options?
-4. **Contribution Types**: Are the contribution categories complete?
+3. **Contribution Types**: Are the contribution categories complete?
-5. **Source Types**: Do we need additional source type options?
+4. **Source Types**: Do we need additional source type options?
-6. **Required Fields**: Which fields should be mandatory vs optional?
+5. **Required Fields**: Which fields should be mandatory vs optional?
-7. **Media Types**: Any specific media requirements (e.g., 3D models)?
+6. **Media Types**: Any specific media requirements (e.g., 3D models)?
-8. **Access Control**: How should community verification work?
-9. **Elder Approval**: What's the workflow for elder review?
-10. **Search/Discovery**: What filters and sorting options are most important?
+7. **Search/Discovery**: What filters and sorting options are most important?
-11. **Edit Workflow**: Should edits to approved content require re-approval?
+8. **Edit Workflow**: Should there be any restrictions on editing?
-12. **Delete Permissions**: Should there be restrictions on deleting contributions (e.g., if referenced by others)?
+9. **Delete Permissions**: Should there be restrictions on deleting contributions?
-13. **My Contributions**: What statistics/metrics should be shown on the management page?
+10. **My Contributions**: What statistics/metrics should be shown on the management page?
-14. **Revision History**: Should we maintain a local history of edits (beyond Nostr's replacement)?
+11. **Revision History**: Should we maintain a local history of edits (beyond Nostr's replacement)?
+12. **Future Features**: Are there other priority features to add after v1?

 ---

-*Document Version: 2.0*
+*Document Version: 3.0 (Simplified for V1)*
 *Created: September 30, 2025*
 *Updated: September 30, 2025*
-*Status: Draft - Awaiting Review*
+*Status: Ready for V1 Implementation*
+*Changes:*
-*Changes: Added My Contributions page, Edit Workflow, Delete Workflow, and Revision System*
+- *v2.0: Added My Contributions page, Edit Workflow, Delete Workflow, and Revision System*
+- *v3.0: Simplified for V1 - Removed Cultural Context, Elder Approval, Sharing Permissions, Traditional Knowledge fields (deferred to future versions)*